magnumripper/headtail/README.md

 If file fits terminal height (using defaults), just output the whole file.
 If it is longer, output the head followed by "(... n lines skipped ...)" on a separate line, then the tail.
+Lines can optionally be horizontally compressed similarly, with -w and/or -c

 If no file name is given, standard input is used.